John Frusciante’s Marshall JMP Major 200W (Model 1967)

 Rick Rubin: In the Studio

-And, John himself continues mentioning the amp as late as 2009, which means that the amp was likely used on Stadium Arcadium as well.
+John also mentioned the amp as late as 2009, further indicating that it was used on Stadium Arcadium.

 In the Chili Peppers, I always have a Marshall Major, Marshall Jubilee, and my old Fender Stratocasters.